davesteele/davesteele.github.io/_posts/2021-04-18-keyboard-jiggler.markdown

 Clone the
 [piezero-usb-hid-keyboard](https://github.com/raspberrypisig/pizero-usb-hid-keyboard)
-repository to the Pi user home directory:
+repository to your user home directory:

     cd ~
     git clone https://github.com/raspberrypisig/pizero-usb-hid-keyboard.git

 Install the repository software to the Pi:

-    cd pizero-usb-hid-keyboard
+    cd ~/pizero-usb-hid-keyboard
     sudo ./setup-hid-modules.sh
     sudo ./enableHIDRCLocal.sh

+Open /etc/rc.local as root, and adjust the path for the xxx call, if necessary, to point to the instance you have installed (i.e. replace _pi_ with your user name).

 Reboot the Pi.